Switching your small business to a new energy supplier

 Your broker must be registered with the Energy Brokers Dispute Resolution Scheme - check if a broker is registered on the Ombudsman Services website.

 You can agree to use a broker over the phone.
 This agreement is binding - you should always ask for information in writing before agreeing to a contract.

 If you think a broker has misled you or added on fees you didn't know about you can complain - you might be able to cancel your contract or get your money back.

-You might get a better contract without using a broker.Contact the consumer helpline and explain what's happened.
+You might get a better contract without using a broker and contacting suppliers directly instead.

 When you're comparing the contracts you've been offered, make sure you check:

 how much you'll pay per unit of energy and if the price can change

 if there are any extra costs - for example, maintenance charges

 how long the contract will last for - and if you'll have to pay a fee to cancel it before it ends

 how much notice you'll need to give to end the contract